Scope

 The current implementation focuses on validating the core mechanics of Justly:- Human juries

-- Fast and reliable dispute resolution for low-to-medium value conflicts
+- Fast and bounded dispute resolution for online conflicts

 Supported Dispute Type

-Public Adversarial Dispute The MVP supports public adversarial disputes between two parties:- Claimer: the party initiating the dispute
+Public adversarial dispute The live version supports public adversarial disputes between two parties:- Claimer: the party initiating the dispute

 - Defender: the counterparty